quiltdata/quilt/docs/Catalog/Qurator.md

 # Qurator Omni Beta

 `Qurator Omni` is an always-available AI assistant embedded directly into the Quilt web catalog.
-It allows users to interact with Quilt packages and search functionality through natural language.
+It allows users to interact with S3 buckets and search functionality through natural language.
 Qurator Omni leverages advanced models like Claude, integrated via Amazon Bedrock, enabling users to query, retrieve, and summarize data instead of having to click through the GUI.